 Lily Mountain Trail

-Lily Mountain trail is a 4-mile, out and back trail, just off the eastern side of Rocky Mountain National Park.
-The trail offers panoramic views of Twin Sisters Peak, Longs Peak, Hallet Peak, Flattop Mountain, and many more iconic mountains of Colorado.
-Due to its heavy use, the trail is often very well packed and depending on snow levels you may not even need snowshoes.
+One of the best trails for snowshoeing in Estes Park is Lily Mountain Trail.
+This trail is a 4-mile, out and back trail, just off the eastern side of Rocky Mountain National Park.
+The trail offers iconic panoramic views of Twin Sisters Peak, Longs Peak, Hallet Peak, Flattop Mountain, and many more.
+Due to its heavy use, the trail is often very well packed.
+Depending on snow levels you may not even need snowshoes.

-Heading back to the Glacier Gorge area, you will find Sky Pond, which is a 8.4 mile, out and back trail, with an elevation gain of 1,683 ft.
+Heading back to the Glacier Gorge area, you will find Sky Pond.
+This trail is 8.4 mile, out and back, with an elevation gain of 1,683 ft.
 A bit strenuous, this trail offers trekkers some of the best views in Rocky Mountain National Park.
-From waterfalls, alpine lakes, glaciers and views of Taylor Powell Peaks, this is a scenic hike that won’t disappoint.
+From waterfalls, alpine lakes, glaciers, and views of Taylor Powell Peaks, this is a scenic hike that won’t disappoint.

 Deer Mountain is a 5.9 mile, out and back trail, that brings panoramic views of Rocky Mountain National Park.
 Winter snowfall makes this trail slightly harder to navigate but topping out at only 10,000 ft., Deer Mountain is a great way to gain the alpine experience and views without having to reach extreme elevation.

-As you plan for your Rocky Mountain snowshoe adventure be sure to come prepared with plenty of warm clothes, multiple waterproof layers and plenty of water.
+As you plan for your snowshoe adventure, come prepared with plenty of warm clothes, multiple waterproof layers, and plenty of water.
 And if you would rather hit the trails with an expert guide, there are local outdoor outfitters that offer guided snowshoeing experiences.